 - Chicken pox

-How Oatmeal Can Benefit the Skin
+How Colloidal Oatmeal Can Benefit the Skin

 1. It Can Soothe Irritation and Moisturize

-First, the avenanthramides contain antibiotic and antioxidant properties, both of which help neutralize irritation and topically soothe the skin.
-Additionally, oatmeal often contains water-binding polysaccharides and hydrocolloids, both of which act as emollients, helping hold moisture to the surface of the skin.
+First, the avenanthramides in colloidal oatmeal contain antibiotic and antioxidant properties, which help neutralize irritation and topically soothe sensitive skin.
+Additionally, oatmeal often contains water-binding polysaccharides and hydrocolloids, which act as emollients, helping hold moisture to the skin's surface.
+This can help resolve a compromised skin barrier, which can exacerbate skin redness and irritation.

 2. It Can Deeply Cleanse Skin

-In this way, they can mattify and cleanse the skin, which can help reduce bacterial build-up and irritation over time.
+Similarly, when you add colloidal oatmeal to the skincare products you use, it can mattify and cleanse the skin, which can help reduce bacterial build-up and irritation over time.

 3. It Can Prevent Water Loss